 Right next to the Baths, anchored at Trunk Bay with its beautiful waters and white sand, its a place worth taking a moment to reflect and really enjoy paradise.
 Here we set up a gazebo for shade, with beach towels and chairs, games and music, and we serve a picnic lunch on the beach.
 It a fantastic photo opportunity, and for those up to a little adventure, there is a slightly more challenging climb to the top of some boulders where you can look back at the whole of the BVI.

-The Beach usually keeps us entertained until well past sunset, however your fully air conditioned cabin is always available for an afternoon nap.
-This evening is typically more relaxed and after dinner, we try take the opportunity to turn off all the lights onboard and set up ‘nests’ on the flybridge.
-Here our guests get comfortable and watch the night sky the way is was meant to be, in completely undisturbed darkness and without any light from onshore.
+The Beach usually keeps us entertained until well past sunset, however, your fully air-conditioned cabin is always available for an afternoon nap.
+This evening is typically more relaxed and after dinner, we try to take the opportunity to turn off all the lights onboard and set up ‘nests’ on the flybridge.
+Here our guests get comfortable and watch the night sky the way it was meant to be, in completely undisturbed darkness and without any light from onshore.
 Once your eyes adjust the ocean will also offer up her secrets, with special sightings of phosphorescent plankton and jellyfish.

 Day 6: The only morning we don’t recommend a leisurely start and suggested a slightly earlier breakfast, still à la carte choices, but in order to get you to the beach by the latest 10:30.

-Guests then have the option of of anchoring over night in Great Harbor, Jost Van Dyke as our Thanksgiving guests chose to do, since the pain killer cocktails at Foxy’s tend to slow everything down 🙂 Anchored out allows plenty of privacy at night and tucked up in the corner, the sunset and Sage Mountain captivates your attention.
+Guests then have the option of anchoring overnight in Great Harbor, Jost Van Dyke as our Thanksgiving guests chose to do since the painkiller cocktails at Foxy’s tend to slow everything down 🙂 Anchored out allows plenty of privacy at night and tucked up in the corner, the sunset and Sage Mountain captivates your attention.
 Alternatively we can head down to Christmas Cove in the USVI, late in the afternoon.
 This allows for a slower morning on your last day and is your best chance to see the green turtles that frequent the bay and enjoy a last swim in the morning.

-This is when we say our good byes.
-We endeavor to find the perfect balance on your charter, between becoming solid friends and still allowing you the space and privacy to enjoy the group you are with.
+This is when we say our goodbyes.
+We endeavor to find the perfect balance on your charter, between becoming solid friends and still allowing you space and privacy to enjoy the group you are with.
 We try our best to snap as many photos of you all as we can put them onto a personalized ‘Foxy Lady’ USB to take home with you.

 As always, Jason and I try to remain as flexible and accommodating as possible.
 If you have a logistical issue or are trying to make the impossible happen, know that we are always willing to go above and beyond to make your vacation aboard Foxy Lady a truly memorable and special time.